-No Action Responsible Party Trigger Point Time Frame Current Status Sub Actions Partners Metric(s) of Success 8A Increase consideration of EV technology in TransAction NVTA Staff TransAction update kickoff meeting.
-Immediate The current iteration of TransAction included recommendations regarding technologies 148 , which prompted the CEO to establish the Transportation Technology Committee.
-In the FY 2018-2023 program NVTA funded a project from the City of Alexandria which included the purchase of 8 electric buses and supporting infrastructure.)
-149 Purchase of electric fleet vehicles, specifically those that facilitate First/Last Mile connections, should continue to be supported via TransAction.
+N No. Action Responsible Party Trigger Point Time Frame Current Status Sub Actions Stakeholders Metric(s) of Success 8 BA.
+Increase consideration of EV technology in TransAction NVTA Staff TransAction update kickoff meeting.
+Immediate The current iteration of TransAction included recommendations regarding technologies , which prompted the Executive Director to establish the Transportation Technology Committee.
+In the FY 2018-2023 program NVTA funded a project from the City of Alexandria which included the purchase of 8 electric buses Purchase of electric fleet vehicles, specifically those that facilitate First/Last Mile connections, should continue to be supported via TransAction.
 Projects to create publicly available and/or fleet charging facilities should continue to be supported via TransAction.
-NVTA Staff TransAction Consultant NVTA Committees Authority Members Member jurisdictions and agencies Incorporation of eligibility or scoring criteria that consider the goals of the TTSP.
+An additional scoring metric could be added to the funding application NVTA Staff TransAction Consultant NVTA Committees Authority Members Incorporation of eligibility or scoring criteria that consider the goals of the TTSP.
 Reinvigoration of a regional conversation about EVs and associated charging infrastructure.